modin-project/modin/docs/developer/partition_api.rst

 Partition API in Modin
 ======================

-When you are working with a Modin Dataframe, you can unwrap its remote partitions to get the raw futures objects compatible with the execution engine (e.g. ``ray.ObjectRef`` for Ray).
+When you are working with a Modin DataFrame, you can unwrap its remote partitions to get the raw futures objects compatible with the execution engine (e.g. ``ray.ObjectRef`` for Ray).
 In addition to unwrapping of the remote partitions we also provide an API to construct a ``modin.pandas.DataFrame`` from raw futures objects.